hmrc/pillar2-service-guide/source/documentation/submitORN.html.md

 ## Overview

 An Overseas Return Notification (**ORN**) is an annual notice sent to HMRC by a Multinational Enterprise (**MNE**).
-The ORN contains information on the jurisdiction where the entity’s GloBE Information Return (**GIR**) has been submitted.
+The ORN contains details of the jurisdiction where the group’s GloBE Information Return (**GIR**) has been submitted.

-If the entity is registered with Pillar 2, they (or their agent) can send a request using the *Submit Overseas Return Notification* endpoint.
-This will inform HMRC that they have submitted their GIR for the specified accounting period to another jurisdiction, and it fulfils their information return obligation.
+If the filing member is registered with Pillar 2, they (or their agent) can send a request using the *Submit Overseas Return Notification* endpoint.
+This will inform HMRC the filing member has submitted their GIR for the specified accounting period to another jurisdiction, and it fulfils the obligation to submit an information return.

-An entity which has been classed as “UK Only” cannot submit an ORN.
+If a filing member is registered solely for Domestic Top-up Tax it is recorded as “UK Only”, and cannot submit an ORN.

 ## Testing

 Before using the sandbox, please read through the "API Testing Setup" page of the service guide and work through all the required steps for creating a test user and organisation.